-Are you looking for the best things to do near Bude while staying in this town?
-Here’s a run down of the best day trips from Bude!
+Are you looking for the best day trips from Bude while staying in this town?
+Here’s a rundown of the best places to visit near Bude!

 There are a few things to do in Bude that make it worthy of stopping for a day or two.
-These include some excellent beaches, surfing, stand up paddleboarding, and a couple of sites of historical interest.
+These include some excellent beaches, surfing, stand-up paddleboarding, and a couple of sites of historical interest.

 If you’re driving to Cornwall from anywhere else in the UK, Bude is one of the nearest points of the county.

 If you are holidaying with a dog, there is a dog ban at the northern part of the beach in the summer (May 15th – September 30th).
-Dogs are welcome on the southern part year-round.
+Dogs are welcome in the southern part year-round.

 Boscastle and Crackington Haven